dothidden/writeups/content/37c3_potluckctf_2023/tacocat.md

 I had multiple ideas, including using string formatting to insert comments, using tuples which are evaluated element by element and to use triple quotes strings as a form of comment.
-Sadly I had no success with any of them, but I'm happy to see that some of my ideas were in a solution by `pspaul @ [FluxFingers](https://fluxfingers.net/)`, which I we will discuss below.
+Sadly I had no success with any of them, but I'm happy to see that some of my ideas were in a solution by `pspaul` @ [FluxFingers](https://fluxfingers.net/), which I we will discuss below.

 ## Solution